 1. Chronological resume for recent data science graduate

-- Focus on your education.
-As a recent graduate, place your education section at the top and emphasize relevant coursework, honors, and GPA (if 3.5 or higher).
+• Focus on your education.
+Put your education section at the top as a recent graduate.
+Highlight relevant coursework, honors, and your GPA if it’s 3.5 or above.

-- Highlight transferable skills.
-Showcase the abilitie and skills you gained from internships, part-time jobs, or volunteer work, especially if they’re directly related to the job.
+• Highlight transferable skills.
+Highlight the skills and abilities you gained from internships, part-time jobs, or volunteer work.
+Focus on those that relate directly to the job you’re applying for.

-- Quantify your achievements.
-Use strong action verbs like “optimized,” “organized,” or “led” to describe specific accomplishmets in each role.
+• Quantify your achievements.
+Use strong action verbs like “optimized,” “organized,” or “led” to showcase your main achievements in each role.

-- Keep it organized and consistent.
-Use the reverse chronological format throughout yourr resume so that it’s clear, easy to read, and well-structured.
+• Keep it organized and consistent.
+Use reverse chronological order in your resume.
+This makes it clear, easy to read, and well-structured.

 Here is an example of a resume for a recent data science graduate using the chronological resume format: